Scientists Find That Yelling at AI Chatbots Can Make You Feel Better

 Hello!

-In an interview with PsyPost about her new study, Singaporean psychology researcher Meilan Hu said that advancements in chatbot technology got her wondering whether using them as a venting tool could help people feel better.
+In an interview with PsyPost about her new study, Singaporean psychology researcher Meilan Hu explained that rapid advancements in chatbot technology prompted her to investigate whether these tools could serve as effective outlets for emotional venting.

 “AI chatbots have become more advanced such that they are capable of providing human-like responses,” Hu, a psychology doctoral candidate at Singapore Management University, told the outlet.
 “This made me wonder if they could serve as an alternative option for individuals to help process their emotions.”

-Published in the journal Applied Psychology: Health and Well-Being, Hu's paper looks into using chatbots less as a therapist and more as a sort of sounding board to which people could vent their frustrations and anxieties.
+Published in the journal Applied Psychology: Health and Well-Being, Hu’s paper examines the potential of chatbots not as full-fledged therapists, but as accessible sounding boards where people can express frustrations and anxieties in real time.

 “I have always found that talking about your frustrations with someone who listens and validates your feelings to be very comforting,” she explained.
 “However, with the increasing prevalence of loneliness across age groups, many individuals may lack access to a trusted, non-judgemental person to talk to.”

-To test out this hypothesis, Hu and her colleagues recruited 150 Singaporean university students, sorting them randomly into groups to either vent in a back-and-forth text exchange with an AI chatbot designed to be "empathetic" or write about their problems in a journal.
-After a one-week rest period, the students' roles were then reversed, with the chatbot group journaling for the second phase and vice versa.
+To test this idea, Hu and her colleagues recruited 150 Singaporean university students.
+Participants were randomly assigned to either engage in a back-and-forth text exchange with an “empathetic” AI chatbot or write about their problems in a traditional journal.
+After a one-week rest period, the groups switched roles, allowing each participant to experience both methods.

 “While they may not be able to replace the depth of connection you receive from human interactions, our findings still show that venting to AI chatbots may effectively alleviate feelings like anger or fear,” Hu said.
 “This makes AI chatbots a valuable tool for providing temporary emotional relief, especially in moments when you just need someone (or something) to talk to.”